Undergraduate Student Services

 - Bouvé Honors Faculty Coordinators meet with first-year students in the fall semester to introduce students to Bouvé College Honors.

-- Bouvé Honors Faculty Coordinators should invite all honors students in their major to a project advising session in the third year and again in the fourth year.
+- Bouvé Honors Faculty Coordinators should invite all honors students in their major to a project advising session in the third or fourth year.
 An upper-class Honors student who has completed the project should be present to offer advice and perspectives on value of doing the work.

 - Bouvé Honors Faculty Coordinators will communicate with Research Project Advisors as needed when they are involved in a student’s honors project.